Gustafsson hat trick helps Capitals beat Samsonov, Leafs 5-2

 The team said Oshie had an upper-body injury and would be re-evaluated Sunday.
 He missed 11 games from late October through mid-November with what was called a lower-body injury.

+“Because of the history there is always a concern,” coach Peter Laviolette said.
+"I don’t know if it is identical or exact, but I think just because of the history you are just a little bit more concerned about that.”

 William Nylander and reigning league MVP Auston Matthews scored for the Maple Leafs, who have lost two in a row.
-Samsonov had not allowed a goal in either of his previous two starts, and his shutout streak ended at 163:46 when Gustafsson beat him midway through the first period for his first goal in a Capitals uniform.
+Samsonov had not allowed a goal in either of his previous two starts, and his shutout streak ended at 163:46 when Gustafsson beat him midway through the first period.

-NOTES: Capitals center Nic Dowd missed the game with a lower-body injury. ...
-Zach Fucale was recalled from the minors two hours before the game to back up Lindgren because Hunter Shepard was unavailable because of an upper-body injury.
+“I thought we didn’t do a very good job in the neutral zone on both sides and I thought we just kind of fed their transition a little bit too much.
+They were playing with some pace tonight and it just kind of caught us on our heels," said Matthews.
+“It’s a one-goal game at the start of the third and then that goal right off the faceoff definitely kills a little bit of the momentum and then another one to make it a three-goal lead.
+Tough hole to climb out of with that amount of time left.”

 UP NEXT